Real Estate in Portugal

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "We travelled extensively around Portugal, and although we wanted to live in the far north it was too cold in winter so we travelled further south and loved Tomar with its peaceful atmosphere, good connections, good shopping for my wife, good facilities and excellent access.
-We lived close by for 3 years," remarked one member in Tomar.
+We lived close by for 3 years," said one expat in Tomar.

 Connect